IT

 ✦ SUMMARY

-Key Takeaways: In 2026, the iPhone 17 Pro and Galaxy S26 Ultra show clear differences in camera color science and zoom performance.
-Galaxy wins on battery, while iPhone is slightly cheaper.
-Your preferred ecosystem (Apple vs. Android) is the most important deciding factor.
+Key Takeaways: In 2026, the iPhone 17 Pro and Galaxy S26 Ultra differ most clearly in camera color, zoom range, and battery life.
+Galaxy has the stronger battery, while iPhone comes in slightly cheaper.
+The bigger decision is still your ecosystem: Apple or Android.

 Camera Performance — iPhone's Color Science vs. Galaxy's Zoom